John Marshall is a storyteller.

 Since his first visit, John began living more than half of each year at the Mission, using his background in television production to create videos and raise money for various projects…when he wasn’t helping with homework and telling bedtime stories.

 In the fall of 2019, John launched a pilot program to enroll some motivated Mission students in private universities.
 Until then, no Mission child had ever gone to college.
-Now, with 13 students succeeding in a variety of majors, John is determined to make this opportunity available to as many orphaned girls as possible through his new organization Teach Her.
+In that first year, John helped eight students begin a variety of majors, and he is determined to make this opportunity available to as many orphaned girls as possible through his new organization Teach Her.

 “I don’t see Teach Her as a charity,” John says.
 “These girls are not to be pitied.
 As we teach them, they will be teaching us—about compassion, about connection, about selfless service.
 I’ve seen this in my own life, and I know other people will enjoy getting involved as well.”